 |

-On receipt of information about this incident, a group of SLA
+On receipt of information about this incident, a group of

-soldiers entered Kumarapuram, firing at random.
-Thereafter
+SLA soldiers entered Kumarapuram, firing at random.
+Thereafter soldiers

-soldiers ordered all civilians to come out of their dwellings
+ordered all civilians to come out of their dwellings and lined them up for

-mercilessly beating them irrespective of their gender and age.
+questioning.
+Then soldiers started mercilessly beating them irrespective of

-and later killed.
+personnel and later killed.
 On the spot, 12 males, 13 females and 13 small

 children were killed at night, sources said.